-When you teach an in-person class for the Loft Literary Center, you agree to not teach similar classes elsewhere during the time frame your class is scheduled at the Loft.
-This policy does not apply to any online classes you may teach for the Loft or to classes elsewhere that are not related to the one(s) you are teaching for the Loft.
+When you teach an in-person class for the Loft Literary Center, you agree to not teach similar classes elsewhere during the same time frame your class is scheduled at the Loft.
+Why?
+Because it makes it very difficult for the Loft to be able to market and promote your class as a unique offering-especially if it is offered somewhere else in the same format, with the same content and class title, at a different price point.
+Help us help you promote your class by keeping the content unique to the Loft within the same time frame.
+This policy does not apply to any online classes you may teach for the Loft at the same time or to classes elsewhere that are not related to the one(s) you are teaching for the Loft.

-However, if you're teaching the same content online for the Loft as you are for other writing orgs, please be mindful of how this is likely to affect our ability to promote your class as a unique offering (especially if price points for the same class are wildly different across organizations).
+However, if you're teaching the same content online for the Loft as you are for other writing orgs, please be mindful of how this is likely to affect our ability to promote your class as a unique offering (again, especially if price points for the same class are wildly different across organizations).
 It's best to stagger online content offered at the Loft so it is not directly competing with other online opportunities you may be teaching.